nazislam/Python-Console-Applications/README.md

 ### Savings
 A simple Python programs that calculates how many years it will take to generate certain amount of money.
 It takes input from the user and prints out the amount of money made in each year.

+### Car
+A simple Python program that uses OOP (Object Oriented Programming) convention to create two Car objects and checks which car wins the race.